B.C. tenants ordered to pay $500,000 after unit in 'near-hoarding state' catches fire

 VANCOUVER — Two Vancouver tenants have been ordered to pay more than $500,000 following a November 2017 apartment fire that a judge ruled was “foreseeable.”

 B.C.
-Supreme Court Justice Matthew Kirchner ruled Angela Chou created a risk of harm and fire by keeping her apartment “in a near-hoarding state” with densely packed items covering most of the floor space.
+Supreme Court Justice Matthew Kirchner ruled Angela Chou created a risk of harm and fire by keeping her apartment “in a near-hoarding state” with densely packed items covering most of the floor space and stacks of possessions as deep as one metre at some points.

 Chou and her former partner Danny Chen, who was not living there but was still listed as a tenant, have been ordered to pay the Langara Gardens apartment building more than $512,000 for damages caused by the fire.

+“I am satisfied Ms. Chou created an objectively foreseeable and unreasonable risk of harm — and risk of fire in particular — to Langara and the other tenants by keeping her apartment in a near-hoarding state,” Kirchner’s said in his ruling released online Friday.

-The fire spread to other apartments, and the court ruled Chou will also pay $56,000 to Langara Gardens for the rent lost while 10 units were repaired.
+The fire spread to other apartments, and the court ruled Chou must also pay $56,000 to Langara Gardens for the rent lost while damaged units were repaired.

 This report by The Canadian Press was first published Jan.
 16, 2023.